 - Edible uses Oil

 - Butter.
-Extracted from fresh shea nuts is white, odorless, and has little flavor.
-It is rich fatty acids, and also contains vitamins A, E, D and F as well as minerals such as iron and copper.
-Due to its demulcent, softening properties, raw shea butter is also used in the fabrication of body creams, lotions, lipsticks and other cosmetic products.
+It is extracted from fresh shea nuts, and it is white, odorless, and has little flavor.
+The butter is rich in fatty acids and contains vitamins A, E, D and F as well as minerals, such as iron and copper.
+Due to its demulcent, softening properties, raw shea butter is added to body creams, lotions, lipsticks, and other cosmetic products.

 Decoction.
-In West Africa, shea leaves are boiled and the concentrated liquid is consumed for relieving stomach discomfort, headaches, diarrhea, and dysentery.
-The bark decoction is used to facilitate childbirth and to encourage lactation after delivery.
+In West Africa, shea leaves are boiled, and the concentrated liquid is consumed for relieving stomach discomfort, headaches, diarrhea, and dysentery.
+The bark decoction is used to facilitate childbirth and encourage lactation after delivery.

 Ground.
 In this way, the fresh roots can be taken orally to cure jaundice.
 They can also be boiled and crushed to treat chronic sores.

-In its native land, raw, unrefined shea butter is used for cooking, in a similar way to lard in the West.
+In its native land, raw, unrefined shea butter is used for cooking, similar to how lard is used in the West.

 Herbal Remedies & Supplements

 Oil.
-Shea oil has the same origin of shea butter; however, it is refined and comercialized in liquid form.
-Shea oil has a light yellow color and it contains mainly of unsaponifiable matter, so it doesn't solidify like shea butter.
+Shea oil has the same origin as shea butter; however, it is refined and commercialized in liquid form.
+Shea oil has a light yellow color, and it mainly contains unsaponifiable matter, so it doesn't solidify like shea butter.
 It can be applied as a treatment for damaged hair and dry skin.

 Capsules.
-Shea soft gel capsules contain are often mixed with collagen and other nutrients, so they can be applied topically over hair and skin in order to obtain the regenerating and demulcent shea benefits.
+Shea soft gel capsules are often mixed with collagen and other nutrients, so they can be applied on hair and skin in order to obtain shea's regenerating and demulcent benefits.

 - Where to buy Online herb stores

-Shea tree natural products, including mostly raw shea butter and shea powder, without any additives, can be purchased through online stores and, sometimes, can be found in local health shops.
+Natural she tree products, including raw shea butter and shea powder, can be purchased through online stores and local health shops.

 Herbal Remedies & Supplements

-Shea butter processed forms, such as shea oil and shea capsules, can be more easily purchased online; however, some local beauty shops may have them too.
+Processed shea butter products, such as shea oil and shea capsules, can be easily purchased online; however, some local beauty shops may have them, too.